---

 ## Step 2: Apply the 80-Token Rule and the "Because" Line

-Every direct answer must be followed by a "Because" line to satisfy the RAG system's preference for factual density.
-This "Because" line consists of a single sentence containing at least one concrete statistic or named entity.
-This combination creates [AI-ready answer objects](/blog/what-are-ai-ready-answer-objects), which are discrete, self-contained passages that AI models can extract and cite without needing the surrounding context.
+Follow the opening answer immediately with the "Because" line to satisfy the RAG system's preference for factual density.
+A "Because" line is a single sentence containing at least one concrete statistic or named entity.
+This structural pattern provides the necessary evidence to validate the initial claim and improves the content's ranking during the synthesis phase.

 | :--- | :--- |